Demographics of the Netherlands: Population

 As a result of these demographic characteristics, the Netherlands has had to plan its land use strictly.
 Since 1946 the Ministry of Housing, Spatial Planning and the Environment has been occupied with the national coordination of land use.
 Because of its high population density the Netherlands has also reclaimed land from the sea by poldering.
-Between 1927 and 1968 an entire province, Flevoland was created.
-It currently (2015) houses more than 400,000 people.
+Between 1927 and 1968 an entire province - Flevoland - was created.
+As of May 2023 it houses 447,193 people.
 Because of these policies, the Dutch have been able to combine high levels of population density with extremely high levels of agricultural production.

-Even though the Netherlands is so densely populated, it has no municipalities with a population over one million, although the two largest municipalities of the country do score well over a million if the complete city region is counted, including the neighbouring satellite towns that often are physically connected to the main municipality.
-Moreover, the "four big cities" (Amsterdam, Rotterdam, The Hague and Utrecht) can in many ways be regarded as a single metropolitan area, the Randstad ("rim city" or "edge city") with over 7.5 million inhabitants around an agricultural "green heart" (het Groene Hart).
+Even though the Netherlands is so densely populated, it has no municipalities with a population over one million.
+Nevertheless, the two largest municipalities of the country do score well over a million if the complete city region is counted, thus including the neighbouring satellite towns that often are physically connected to the main municipality.
+Moreover, the "four big cities" (Amsterdam, Rotterdam, The Hague and Utrecht) can in many ways be regarded as a single metropolitan area, the Randstad ("rim city" or "edge city") with over 7.5 million inhabitants around an agricultural "green heart" (Groene Hart).

-Demographic statistics according to the World Population Review in 2019.